Schafer: How Kinetic, a new networking site from Minnesota, aims to stand out

 We were strangers.

 For those who have never signed up — and most Americans have — LinkedIn is a professional social networking service now part of Microsoft Corp.
-It's sometimes been called Facebook for work.
+It is sometimes been called Facebook for work.

 Entrepreneur Kris Eul of Minnetonka had LinkedIn's limitations in mind when he and his co-founder created a new networking business called Kinetic.

 Given that LinkedIn has more than 174 million U.S. users while Kinetic has more like 430, it's obviously too early to say much about his odds of success.
-Yet it's a hopeful sign that entrepreneurs like Eul are trying to create social networking tools that really work.
+Yet it is a hopeful sign that entrepreneurs such as Eul are trying to create social networking tools that really work.

 Kinetic resembles some of the established networking sites in that it has members who have filled out detailed profiles of what they do and what they might be interested in.
 Once online in the system, other members can find them and contact them — if other members have agreed to be open to an invitation.

-Kinetic will also, every Tuesday, carefully hand pick a member to introduce to another member, a task currently being handled by Eul, the CEO.
+Kinetic will also, every Tuesday, carefully handpick a member to introduce to another member, a task now being handled by Eul, the CEO.

-Once that introduction is made Kinetic's members take it from there.
-Hopefully a video call quickly follows that maybe leads to a job referral, investment or just the first day of a new friendship.
+Once that introduction is made, Kinetic's members take it from there.
+It is hoped that a video call quickly follows that maybe leads to a job referral, investment or just the first day of a new friendship.

 Eul and his co-founder, Andrew Verboncouer and his Wisconsin-based design and consulting firm Headway LLC, just formally launched Kinetic after running a version in test mode for a while.
 Visitors to the site this week will find a box to click called "Join the waitlist."
 Eul said he doesn't want to let in too many new people at once.

-That alone should tell us a lot about what's different from what Facebook and LinkedIn do.
+That alone should tell us a lot about what is different from what Facebook and LinkedIn do.

-Suddenly with a lot of time, Eul decided to pursue the business he'd been thinking at least since the last day of November in 2015.
-That's when he posted a short essay on LinkedIn that argued it could become more valuable than Facebook if users could really focus on finding help to reach their goals.
+Suddenly with a lot of time, Eul decided to pursue the business he had been thinking of at least since the last day of November 2015.
+That is when he posted a short essay on LinkedIn that argued it could become more valuable than Facebook if users could really focus on finding help to reach their goals.

-LinkedIn needed to be a far better tool for new college grads, he suggested, who need to meet older people in their chosen field.
+LinkedIn needed to be a far better tool for new college graduates, he suggested, who need to meet older people in their chosen field.
 But how?
-It's the same for people hoping to switch careers.
+It is the same for people hoping to switch careers.
 Can't LinkedIn make an introduction to other LinkedIn members clearly in a position to really help?

-The last date that popped up in his story is December 2, 2004, and even he can't explain why he remembers it so clearly.
-That's when, as a college student in Milwaukee, he first logged onto Facebook.
+The last date that popped up in his story is Dec.
+2, 2004, and even he can't explain why he remembers it so clearly.
+That is when, as a college student in Milwaukee, he first logged on to Facebook.

 To his frustration, he learned what millions of others have, that Facebook only really works to connect to people you already know.
 It mostly seemed like a great way to kill a lot of time.

-In a conversation early this week, Eul brought up what's called Dunbar's number, named for a British professor who observed that a human brain can't maintain more than about 150 stable personal relationships.
+In a conversation early this week, Eul brought up what is called Dunbar's number, named for a British professor who observed that a human brain can't maintain more than about 150 stable personal relationships.

 While the average is much lower, some users on LinkedIn have more than 10,000 contacts.